emeryamiller/emeryamiller.github.io/source/2013-12-08-protecting-your-family-online-opendns-vs-google.html.markdown

 date: 2013-12-08 16:55 UTC
 tags: opendns google protect online
 ---
+# Know the limits of OpenDNS and Google when protecting your loved ones on the internet
+<time pubdate="2013-12-08">8 Dec 2013</time>
+<address>Emery A. Miller</address>

 ## TL,DR
 - [OpenDNS](http://www.opendns.com) cannot protect you from the pornographic images Google caches on it's site
 - Shockingly, this is Google's default behaviour